oblique63/EventCommander/README.md

        Event event = event_queue.popNext();
        doSomethingWith(event);
        ...
-       // Alternatively, you do not have to remove the events from the queue to examine them: checkEvent(event_queue.peekNext());
+       // Alternatively, you do not have to remove events
+       // from the queue to examine them: checkEvent(event_queue.peekNext());
     }
     // break out of the loop under some condition...